lspector/Clojush/README.txt

 details will vary from run to run, and it's possible that it will fail, this usually succeeds in a few generations.

-Details of starting the clojure REPL will depend on your programming environment, but if you're using Mac OS X and the installation mentioned above then you would use the Terminal application, use "cd" to get to the right directory, and then type "clj" to start the REPL.
-You can quit the REPL with control-D.

-If your Clojure installation provides a clj command-line script (as does ClojureX) then you can run an example from the OS command line, without starting a REPL, by using a command like:

-    clj -i examples/simple-regression.clj
+In some IDEs there will be other ways to run the examples.
+For example, in Eclipse/Counterclockwise you can simply open an example and select Clojure > Load clojure file in REPL.

-You may want to provide additional arguments to clj (or to java if you are invoking it without a clj script) in order to allow access to more memory and/or to take maximal advantage of Clojure's concurrency support in the context of Clojush's reliance on garbage collection.
-For example, you might want to issue your call as:
+You may want to provide additional arguments to java in order to allow access to more memory and/or to take maximal advantage of Clojure's concurrency support in the context of clojush's reliance on garbage collection.
+For example, you might want to provide arguments such as -Xmx2000m and -XX:+UseParallelGC.

-    clj -Xmx2000m -XX:+UseParallelGC -i examples/simple-regression.clj

 DESCRIPTION